Alation migration assistant App

 Determines whether a pre-built image mapping CSV is available, or whether the app generates the mapping from a ZIP file of images.

 - Yes: Provide a CSV mapping file that maps Alation image URLs to their Atlan equivalents.
-Specify the file location using Prefix (path) and Object key (filename) in the object storage section below.
+Specify the file location using Prefix (path) and Object key (filename) below.

 - No: Provide a ZIP file of images.
 The app parses the ZIP archive and builds the mapping automatically before replacing URLs in article content.